-Don't miss How to Properly Apply Face Powder.
+Don't miss: How to Properly Apply Face Powder.

-Allure Magazine loves this superfine, lightweight powder because it "gives an airbrushed effect and feels like wearing nothing."
+In 2011, Allure Magazine noted that Make Up Forever's Ultra HD Microfinishing Loose Powder ($36) "gives an airbrushed effect and feels like wearing nothing."
 Users report it goes on feeling silky and won't sink into fine lines leaving a wonderful matte effect.
-It's awesome for oily skin but is also good for dry skin, just make sure to moisturize skin so the powder doesn't highlight any flakes on the skin.
-There's just one universal shade for all skin tones.
+It's awesome for oily skin but is also good for dry skin, just make sure to moisturize first so the powder doesn't highlight any dryness.
+This one comes in just one universal shade for all skin tones.